caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 							   dc:creator  "S.K.Eleton" .
 	}

-# Querying data
+# Querying Data
-So now you have some data in your database!
+So now you have some data in your database.
 Now let's get it out of there.
 We do that with the SPARQL Query Language.
 Copy the text below into the SPARQL Query field and click 'Get Results'